Skip to main content

 Zendesk’s customer service features allow firms to manage their client relationships closely after the sale and answer questions or resolve issues quickly.

 Why I picked Zendesk: If you want to be more of an “advisor” to a few long-term clients, Zendesk seems like it would be a great help.
+The Sell side has a CRM with the basics needed to manage leads, but the Support side’s customer features make Zendesk shine.

 Oh, and both sides share data.
 Excellent for keeping clients around for the long haul.

-Standout features include AI-powered intelligent customer service triage, email sequence builders, integrated voice software, and subscription tracking.
+Features include AI-powered intelligent customer service triage, email sequence builders, integrated voice software, and subscription tracking.
 The Sell and Support sides link together for seamless client onboarding and service.

-Harvest, Salesforce, Slack, and Tymeshift Workforce Management.
+Integrations include Harvest, Salesforce, Slack, and Tymeshift Workforce Management.
 You can also link Zendesk with a paid Zapier account for integrations with a large number of popular software solutions.
+Furthermore, Zendesk has an app marketplace where you can download custom-made apps from Zendesk app developers.

 Pros and cons